 What is in this booklet?

-Thank you to St James' Hospital Haematology Team in Leeds for their expertise in developing this booklet.
+Thank you to the Haematology Team at St James' hospital in Leeds for their expertise in developing the leaflet.

 Download as a PDF